Widdi97/Spoty/help.md

 # Spoty Help

-Disclaimer: no return messages on discord yet
+Disclaimer: no return messages on discord yet!

+Data Dump of [spotify-tui](https://github.com/Rigellute/spotify-tui) CLI help command

 ## SUBCOMMANDS:
     help        Prints this message or the help of the given subcommand(s)